 Goodwill arose for the acquisition of a business in February 2014 based in Japan and was accounted for as the purchase of a business.
 Goodwill generated from business combinations and deemed to have indefinite lives are not subject to amortization and instead are tested for impairment at least annually in December unless certain events occur or circumstances change.
 Goodwill represents the excess of the purchase price over the fair value of the net assets and other identifiable intangible assets acquired.
 We test for goodwill impairment annually or earlier if events or changes in circumstances indicate goodwill might possibly be impaired.
 Impairment exists when the carrying value of the goodwill exceeds its implied fair value.
-An impairment loss would be recognized in an amount equal to that excess as a charge to operations in the unaudited condensed consolidated statements of operations.
-For the three and nine months ended September 30, 2020 and 2019, no impairment charge was recorded related to goodwill.
+An impairment loss would be recognized in an amount equal to that excess as a charge to operations in the consolidated statements of operations.
+For the years ended December 31, 2020 and 2019, no impairment charge was recorded related to goodwill.